Zenor27/dotfiles-old/README.md

-#Dotfiles
+﻿# DOTFILES

-This repository contain all my configuration files from EPITA.
+This repository contain all my configurations files from EPITA

-#VIM Plugins
+# VIM PLUGINS

 - AutoComplPop
 - Pathogen